cedadev/ai-mini-projects/docs/mini-projects/jasmin-docs-chatbot.md

 ## Justification

-- **Objective:** Create a simple filename classification Notebook to demonstrate a number of basic ML methods using sklearn.
-- **Success Metrics:** Metrics to compare multiple models (accuracy vs compute time).
-Demonstrate predictive capability of _best_ model.
+- **Objective:** Create a chatbot that knows about JASMIN based on our documentation.
+Deploy the chatbot for internal testing and evaluation.
+- **Success Metrics:** Does the chatbot tell the truth?
+Does it add value?
+Could we consider providing a public version?
+Could we add more information to it (for CEDA docs etc)?

 ## Project Outline

 **Project Name:** JASMIN Docs Chatbot
-**Scope:** Create a synthetic dataset and run entire workflow within 10 minutes.
-Simple teaching notebook, not for production.
+**Scope:** Testing out AI technologies for potential use in communications with our users.
+Considered experimental at this stage but might lead to a production service.
 **Timeline:**
-  - Planning: 1 hour
+  - Planning: 1 day
-  - Development: 1/2 day
+  - Development: 3 days
-  - Testing: 2 hours
+  - Testing: 3 days
-  - Deployment: N/A
+  - Deployment: (internal) 1 day
 **Team:**
   - Developer: Ag
-  - Tester: Diane
+  - Tester: ?
 **Datasets:**
+  - Using
+**Dependencies and tools:**
-  - Synthetic dataset created inline
+  -
 **AI Methods:**
   - Nearest Neighbors
   - Linear SVM